-The 2025 “Research to Practice” Transit Symposium will take place October 28-30, 2025.
-The symposium will take place online and streamed on YouTube.
+The 2025 “Research to Practice” Transit Symposium took place October 28-30, 2025.
 As the transit industry is experiencing significant changes (e.g., new technologies, potential funding shortage) in recent years, the symposium provides a platform where transit experts share insights on how evidence-based research is being or can be, used to make the most of these opportunities in a dynamic environment.
 This year’s symposium will focus on the following topics:

 - Automated Transit Vehicles